-Hey guys, this is a post to dive deep into the post I made on Instagram about how artists can make money in 2020.
+Hey guys, this is a post to dive deep into the post I made on Instagram about how artists can make money.

 The reality is, I have more than 12 ways you can start making money.

 These though are 12 ways I commonly see artists making money and how you can take part in the action.
 (If you aren’t already)

 Even if you already make music full time, these are a great way to increase your income.
 Unless of course, you’re already taking advantage of all of them.

 If you want to download this post as a free guide with all these tips & a small bonus,